Family History Consultations:

 The Centre for Buckinghamshire Studies in Aylesbury also holds some non-conformist registers for Buckinghamshire.

-We hold copies of several Family History Magazines at Central Library.
+We hold copies of several Family History Magazines at Central Library and subscribe to two local publications:

 - Bucks Ancestor - Magazine of the Bucks Genealogical Society